sinkstyt/MrRobogers/README.md

 It prioritizes the third test above the previous two.       |        | mrRobogerSpeaks(123).toEqual("Won't you be my neighbor?")
 It prioritizes the second test only above the first.    |      | mrRobogerSpeaks(12).toEqual("Boop!")
 It will say back to the user all previous responses before also responding to the most recent input.    |      | mrRobogerSpeaks(000).toEqual(...{all previous responses}, {THIS_INPUT'S_RESPONSE})
-It will say three numbers from the range of numbers between 0 and the user-inputted number, selected at random, if no 1, 2, or 3, digits are included in the user input.  |      | mrRobogerSpeaks(75648007).toEqual( [ {RANDOM_NUMBER_WITHIN_RANGE}, {RANDOM_NUMBER_WITHIN_RANGE}, {RANDOM_NUMBER_WITHIN_RANGE} ] )
+For input numbers that are four and higher, it will respond by replacing numbers including 1 or 1s, 2 or 2s, and 3 or 3s as explained above.
+All other numbers will be returned to the user unchanged but merely increased by one up to and including the user input number.  |      | mrRobogerSpeaks(6).toEqual(0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6)

 ## Known Bugs

 _I am sure that some of the hypertext links will break within days if not hours._
-_Other than that, I have grave misgivings generally about the overall clunkiness of the page..._
+_No known bugs_
-_Furthermore, seven out of the seven test specs written above were passing at time of first submission (about 5:01 PM Pacific Time, 30 October, 2020)_
+_Furthermore, seven out of the seven test specs written above were passing at time of first submission (about 7:20 AM PST 13 November, 2020)_

 ## Support and Contact Details